v-gilbert/quantumbenchmarkzoo/content/the-zoo/terminology.md

 ## QUATH

 The QUAntum THreshold assumption was introduced by S. Aaronson and L. Chen in {% cite aaronson2016complexity %}.
 It defines an assumption that, if true, validates the hardness of some sampling experiments, such as the Heavy Output Generation (HOG) problem used in the quantum volume.
-This assumption says that it is impossible for a polynomial-time classical algorithm taking as input the description of a quantum circuit to guess whether a specific output bitstring issued from this circuit has greater than the median probability of being observed with a success probability of at least $$\frac{1}{2} + \Omega \left( \frac{1}{2^n} \right)$$ (in complexity theory, $$\omega$$ defines a lower bound).
+This assumption says that it is impossible for a polynomial-time classical algorithm taking as input the description of a quantum circuit to guess whether a specific output bitstring issued from this circuit has greater than the median probability of being observed with a success probability of at least $$\frac{1}{2} + \Omega \left( \frac{1}{2^n} \right)$$ (in complexity theory, $$\Omega$$ defines a lower bound).
 <!-- TODO: Ajouter un lien vers Heavy output problem -->

 ## Simulation